Yaduveer Krishnadatta Chamaraja Wadiyar

-Wadiyar was installed as the "Maharaja of Mysore" in a private ceremony in 2015.
-Although princely pensions, titles, and privileges are abolished in India, families of former princely rulers have created private roles and styled titles for some within their ranks to preside over family ceremonies and traditions; in some instances, this has been done with a view to sustaining the wealth, fame, and influence that the families possess.
+Yaduveer Krishnadatta Chamaraja Wadiyar (born 24 March 1992) is an Indian politician and a royal scion from the Wadiyar dynasty, currently serving as a Member of Parliament from Mysore since 2024.
+The great-grandson of Maharaja Jayachamarajendra Wadiyar, Yaduveer Wadiyar was adopted on 10 December 2013 by Pramoda Devi Wadiyar after the demise of her husband Srikantadatta Wadiyar.
+He was installed as the titular Maharaja of Mysore in a private ceremony in 2015.

 Early life and education

-Yaduveer Wadiyar was born Yaduveer Gopal Raj Urs, the only son of Swarup Anand Gopal Raj Urs of Bettada Kote by his wife Leela Tripurasundari Devi of Kallahalli.
+Yaduveer Wadiyar was born Yaduveer Gopal Raj Urs, the only son of Swarup Anand Gopal Raj Urs and Princess Leela Tripurasundari Devi.
 He has a younger sister, Jayathmika Lakshmi.

-Yaduveer's paternal great-grandfather was Sardar Gopalaraj Urs, the eldest brother to Maharaja Chamarajendra Wadiyar X who had been adopted into the royal family by their maternal grandfather Maharaja Krishnaraja Wadiyar III and had ascended the throne in 1868.
-A closer connection to the royal family exists through Yaduveer's mother, Leela Tripurasundari Devi, who is the daughter of Kantharaj Basavaraj Urs, holder of the Kallahalli feudal estates (under Mysore) and his wife Princess Gayatri Devi, the eldest daughter of Maharaja Jayachamarajendra Wadiyar, making the maharaja his maternal great-grandfather Thus, Yaduveer's maternal grandmother, Gayatri Devi, was a sister of the late Prince Srikantadatta Wadiyar, Yaduveer's adoptive father.
+Yaduveer's paternal great great-grandfather was Sardar Gopalaraj Urs, the eldest brother to Maharaja Chamarajendra Wadiyar X who had been adopted into the royal family by their maternal grandfather Maharaja Krishnaraja Wodeyar III and had ascended the throne in 1868.
+A closer connection to the royal family exists through Yaduveer's mother, Leela Tripurasundari Devi, who is the daughter of Kantharaj Basavaraj Urs, holder of the Kallahalli feudal estates (under Mysore) and his wife Princess Gayatri Devi, the eldest daughter of Maharaja Jayachamarajendra Wadiyar, making the maharaja his maternal great-grandfather.
+Thus, Yaduveer's maternal grandmother, Maharajakumari Gayatri Devi, was a sister of the late Maharaja Srikantadatta Wadiyar, Yaduveer's adoptive father.

 Yaduveer received his education in Bangalore, initially at Vidya Niketan School and then at the Canadian International School.
 He then obtained an undergraduate degree in English literature and economics from the University of Massachusetts, Amherst.